nerudadhich/helpshiftdoc/README.md

     then i have stopped the `nc` server process

-6. Then I have started redis-server but not able to connect to redis-cli and after so many tries i have ran the server on different port 16379 and i was able to connect then i checked iptable rules and found the issue
+6. Then I have started redis-server but not able to connect to redis-cli and after so many tries i have ran the server on different port 16379 and i was able to connect then i checked iptable rules and found the issue.

+    I have flushed the rules from iptables since it was only one DROP rule.
+    `sudo iptables -F`

+    For permanent chnages

     `cat /etc/init.d/iptables-persistent`

     `cat /etc/iptables/rules.v4  -> edited the file and ACCPETED the 6379 port`